sangeetha077/QuoteScrape_Insight/README.md

 ## How to Run the Project

 ### 1. Web Scraping
-Run Quotes_Scraping.py to extract data and save it as quotes.csv.
+Run BW_Web_Scraping.ipynb to extract data and save it as quotes.csv.

 ### 2. Load Data into SQL
 - Create a *database and table* using quotes_analysis.sql.
 - Import quotes.csv into the database.

 ### 3. SQL Analysis
-Run queries in quotes_analysis.sql to generate insights, such as:
+Run queries in BW_Workbench_Query.sql to generate insights, such as:
 - Most quoted authors
 - Most common tags
 - Authors with more than 5 quotes
 - The longest quote

 ### 4. Exploratory Data Analysis (EDA)
-Run Quotes_EDA_Visualization.ipynb in *Jupyter Notebook* to explore the data using visualizations.
+Run BW_EDA_Visualization.ipynb in *Jupyter Notebook* to explore the data using visualizations.

 ## Insights from Analysis